rickardp/iqwidgets/README.markdown

 How to build
 ------------

 To use IQWidgets in your project, just add the .xcodeproj file to your existing project as a dependency.
-Edit the

-IQWidgets was created for XCode 4.
-It has not been tested with earlier versions of XCode.
-If your project uses XCode 3, there may be some migration work for the project file itself.
+The master branch will always be kept buildable on the latest stable (i.e. non-beta) version of Xcode.